kletobias/p2022/_projects/theory_batch_gradient_descent.md

 date: 2023-01-12
 description: 'In this article we highlight a key concept in the Stochastic Gradient Descent and explore the basics, that this optimization algorithm is derived of.'
 img: 'assets/img/838338477938@+-67822330.jpg'
-tags: ['deep learning', 'math', 'ordinary least squares', 'partial derivate', 'stochastic gradient descent']
+tags: ['deep-learning', 'math', 'ordinary-least-squares', 'partial-derivate', 'stochastic-gradient-descent']
 category: ['deep learning']
 authors: 'Tobias Klein'
 comments: true